 The current wave of pandemic-era hate crimes committed against Asians Americans echoes a longstanding history of exclusion, and invisibility within America.
 For many Asians, erasure is a common concern.
 Standard curriculum lacks information about the Asian American experience, and downplays our peoples’ contributions to American society.
 In April of 2021, the Illinois House of Representatives passed a bill to mandate Asian American history in public elementary and high schools – if passed by the senate, Illinois will be the first state with such requirements.
 It’s a nice start, but we still have a long way to go.

 As moms, we can work towards educating our children, and changing the mindset in our own homes.
-Broadening access to more diverse children’s books is a great place to start.
+AAPI Heritage Month Broadening access to more diverse children’s books is a great place to start.

-6 AAPI books to add to your Child’s home library:
+AAPI Heritage month: books to add to your Child’s home library:

 - The Name Jar, by Yangsook Choi (reading age 3-7)